santule/ERA/S18P2/README.md

-# Building and Training Conditional VAE on MNIST dataset
+# Building and Training Conditional VAE on MNIST dataset trained for generating new images using image + incorrect label

 In this repo, we build CVAE on MNIST dataset.